-Class records will be maintained for one year after the last day of this course.
+Class records will be maintained until the beginning of the fall semester.
 These records will then be destroyed in a secure manner.
 Any unclaimed student paper or assignments will be destroyed within 30 days of the last class.
 Selected student projects may be kept and used for a variety of purposes - provided that consent has been granted by the student(s) involved.